brettcannon/dotfiles/README.md

 #### WSL

+1. Clone this repo.
 1. **COPY** `.gitconfig` and uncomment relevant credential manager line.
 1. Symlink all other appropriate files and directories from this repo.

 #### macOS

+1. Clone this repo.
 1. Symlink all appropriate files and directories from this repo.

 ### Windows